An infinite class of quantum codes derived from duadic constacyclic codes

-This correction procedure may introduce supplementary errors into the system, due to the inherent noise introduced by quantum gates \cite{decoders}.
-Consequently, the construction of degenerate codes becomes significant.
-For example, in a depolarizing channel where low-weight errors are more likely, the occurrence of numerous low-weight errors that act trivially on the code can help mitigate the potential introduction of additional errors during active correction.
+This active correction procedure may introduce supplementary errors into the system, due to the inherent noise introduced by quantum gates \cite{decoders,aly2006}.
+Consequently, construction of degenerate codes becomes significant.
+For example, in a depolarizing channel where low-weight errors are more likely to happen, the occurrence of numerous low-weight errors that act trivially on the code can help mitigate the potential introduction of additional errors during active correction.
+Note also that to prevent the accumulation of errors in a quantum code, one must be able to measure the error syndrome frequently enough.
+This is accomplished by a syndrome measurement circuit that uses a sequence of quantum operators.
+Degenerate codes typically have a shorter-depth syndrome measurement circuit compared to non-degenerate codes with the same parameters, enabling more efficient and reliable syndrome measurement \cite{BBCode}.
 In addition to making up a large portion of the class of quantum LDPC codes \cite{panteleev,breuckReview}, degenerate codes are also useful in the constructions of quantum-classical hybrid codes \cite{grassl2017hybrid,nemec2021}, permutation-invariant quantum codes \cite{pollatsek2004}, and codes for amplitude damping channels \cite{Cafaro2014,Duan2010}.